← Back to 史記

 使

-In the thirteenth year, Huan Yi attacked Zhao's Pingyang, killed the Zhao general Hu Zhe, and beheaded one hundred thousand.
-The king went to Henan.
-In the first month, a comet appeared in the east.
-In the tenth month, Huan Yi attacked Zhao.
+In the thirteenth year, Huan Yi attacked Zhao at Pingyang, killed Hu Zhe, the Zhao general, and took one hundred thousand heads.
+The king made a royal tour through Henan.
+In the first month, a comet was seen in the east.
+In the tenth month, Huan Yi launched an attack on Zhao.
 In the fourteenth year, they attacked the Zhao army at Pingyang, captured Yian, routed it, and killed its general.
 Huan Yi brought Pingyang and Wucheng under control.
 Han Fei was sent as an envoy to Qin.
 Qin followed Li Si's plan, detained Fei, and Fei died at Yunyang.
 The King of Han requested to become a vassal.

 7